How to remove a Beneficiary from a Family Trust

 -

-- allows the current Appointors and Guardians to retire or be removed, if dead
+- allows the current Appointors and Guardians to retire or be removed, if dead; and

 - confirms those current Appointors who remain as Appointors appoint any new Appointors